Shadab Khan: Youth career

 In the U-19 tri-nation tournament in the UAE (Jan 16, 2016), Pakistan Under-19s beat Australia Under-19s by 109 runs after posting 311.
-Shadab Khan led the defence with a decisive spell of 4 for 35, using flight and variation to help bowl Australia out for 202 and secure Pakistan’s first win of the event.
+Khan led the defence with a decisive spell of 4 for 35, using flight and variation to help bowl Australia out for 202 and secure Pakistan's first win of the event.

-In a 2016 ESPNcricinfo feature profile, Khan was noted as Pakistan’s emerging “mystery” legspinner, outlining his repertoire (leg-break, googly, flipper) and how he uses flight, variation, and control rather than just pace through the air.
+In a 2016 ESPNcricinfo feature profile, Khan was noted as Pakistan's emerging “mystery” legspinner, outlining his repertoire (leg-break, googly, flipper) and how he uses flight, variation, and control rather than just pace through the air.

 Domestic and franchise career

 On 26 August 2016, he made his Twenty20 debut for Rawalpindi in the 2016–17 National T20 Cup.

 After his impressive performance in the 2017 ICC Champions Trophy, he was signed to play for Trinbago Knight Riders in the 2017 Caribbean Premier League.
-Later in 2017, Shadab signed with the Brisbane Heat for the 7th season of the Big Bash League.
+Later in 2017, Khan signed with the Brisbane Heat for the 7th season of the Big Bash League.

 In June 2019, Khan was selected to play for the Edmonton Royals franchise team in the 2019 Global T20 Canada tournament.

+Pakistan Super League

-An analysis of PSL 2020 notes Khan’s return to form with the bat, elevated to No. 4 for Islamabad United.
+An analysis of PSL 2020 notes Khan's return to form with the bat, elevated to No. 4 for Islamabad United.
 He produced a run of impactful innings, mixing boundary-hitting with smarter rotation, while still offering utility leg-spin.
 It was thus argued that his batting evolution (range against pace and spin, better tempo control) points to a genuine all-rounder trajectory rather than a bowler who bats.

 In December 2021, he was named the captain of Islamabad United following the players' draft for the 2021 Pakistan Super League.

 In the PSL 2025 10th match at Karachi on 20 April 2025, Islamabad United beat Karachi Kings by six wickets (129/4 in 17.1 overs, chasing 128/7).
-Shadab Khan was Player of the Match for a decisive 2 for 17 with the ball and a composed 47 off 40 in the chase, leading United to a comfortable win.
+Khan was Player of the Match for a decisive 2 for 17 with the ball and a composed 47 off 40 in the chase, leading United to a comfortable win.

+During the PSL 2026 Khan was noted for his all-round performance: he scored 173 runs in eight innings at an average of 34.60 and a strike rate of 141.80, including one half-century, while also taking 17 wickets at a bowling average of 14.47 and an economy rate of 7.02.
+He was one of Islamabad United's leading all-round performers during the season, contributing with both bat and ball as the team finished second in the league stage.